 This visa allows you to stay in Sumatra for 60 days and can be extended five times by a period of 30 days.
 When applying you can state one of the following as a reason for applying for the visa:

 - Socio-Cultural Reasons

 Finally, depending on whether you plan on going outside of Indonesian bounds, you can either apply for a single or multiple entry visa.
 For more information, check out Indonesia’s official visitation visa guide.

 Pro Tip: Australian residents are in luck, as they are the only ones who can apply for Indonesia’s Working While On Vacation Visa.
-With it, they can legally stay and work as a DN for up to a year.
+With it, they can legally stay and work as a Digital Nomad for up to a year.

 Multiple Visit Visa

-The multiple visit visa also requires you to have a sponsor, either a person or company, who will guarantee for you and your expenses while you’re there.
+The multiple visit visa also requires you to have a sponsor, either a person or a company, who will guarantee you and your expenses while you’re there.

 Where Digital Nomads Live & Work in Sumatra

 A lot of digital nomads question whether they can work remotely from Sumatra, and if so — where exactly should they go?
 To help you make a good, safe choice I recommend checking out one of the following places.

 Medan is Sumatra’s capital and is commonly referred to as its most important city.
 Some digital nomads who work remotely from Sumatra tend to avoid it, because of its hustle and bustle — but can come to regret it.